-The environment is negatively impacted by acid rain in numerous ways.
-In aquatic ecosystems: As the seawater becomes increasingly acidic, it lowers the pH value of water bodies, altering the reproductive structure of aquatic life and killing fish and other organisms.
-Acid rain can also harm forests by removing important nutrients from the soil and releasing toxic metal like aluminum, which in turn is harmful to plant life.
+Acid rain has many detrimental effects on the environment.
+In environments that are aquatic: The pH value of water bodies decreases as seawater gets more acidic, changing the reproductive structure of aquatic life and killing fish and other creatures.
+Through the removal of vital nutrients from the soil and the release of toxic metals like aluminium, which are detrimental to plant life, acid rain can also damage forests.
 On land-based ecosystems, the acid rain can affect the health of trees by depleting the soil of nutrients and damaging leaves and needles so they can't do as much photosynthesis.
 Also, acid rain can damage buildings, monuments, and other structures by dissolving limestone and marble in the rock as acid reacts with calcium carbonate.